YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/rassi.rst

   .. xmldoc:: %%Keyword: CIPrint <advanced>
               Print out the CI coefficients read from JOBIPH.

+:kword:`CIH5`
+  Add CI coefficients, determinant occupations and molecular orbitals (both original and transformed) only for two spin manifolds.
+  Needed for Auger-SCI program.

+:kword:`NOTDm`
+  Works only coupled to keyword CIH5.
+Disable calculations of transition density matrices to accelerate program if one needs only wavefunction decomposition.

 :kword:`THRS`
   The next line gives the threshold for printing CI coefficients.
 The default value is 0.05.